Class A CDL Training at Southwest Truck Driver Training

 • Weekend classes: 8 weeks (Saturday and Sunday, 6:00 a.m. to 4:30 p.m.)

-If you have questions about our schedules or are concerned your life can't work with this, give us a call to see if there are other options.
-The answer is always "no" if you don't ask!
+If you have questions about our schedules or are concerned your life can't work with this, get in touch anyway to see if we can make any option work for you.

 SOUTHWEST TRUCK DRIVER TRAINING TEST PREP

-We know a thing or two about CDL A exams, as we're a state-certified CDL skills exam testing location.
+We know a thing or two about CDL A exams, as all our locations are state-certified CDL skills exam providers.

 To earn your CDL A, you'll need to pass knowledge and skills tests, and we ensure that the information you need for those tests is included in your studies.
 Below are just a few tested topics we teach.